josealexandre-mecai/img-processing-2022/README.md

 Results are discussed in detail in the next section, but clustering and visualizing the point clouds of the main components didn't produce overall good outputs.
 So we decided to use the extracted features as inputs in Machine Learning classification algorithms for better understanding and interpretation.
 We used six algorithms (namely Logistic Regression, Multi-Layer Perceptron, Support Vector Machine, Decision Tree, Random Forest and eXtreme Gradient Boosting) in a cross-validation training procedure with 5 Stratified Folds and measured the mean accuracy of each model to proceed with the one with the highest value.

-We then trained the best model for each set of features (extracted by the three different methods) and used these models to predict the labels (or classes) of images from a a test dataset and, again, measured not only the overall accuracy of the models, but also the individual accuracy per class.
+We then trained the best model for each set of features (extracted by the three different methods) and used these models to predict the labels (or classes) of images from a test dataset and, again, measured not only the overall accuracy of the models, but also the individual accuracy per class.

 The whole procedure of extracting the features, clustering and visualizing their descriptors, as well as training machine learning models to predict the classes of new images, was applied to 4 sets of images, as describred below: